HUg0005/Atari-Tank/README.md

 # Atari-Tank
-A local multiplayer game made for a school assesment task
+A local multiplayer game made for a school assesment task using Game Maker 8.